 This document, which is a letter from Joannes Marcus Marci to Athanasius Kircher making a gift of the manuscript to him, is of great significance

 The Prague physician and scientist Johannes Marcus Marci had been a faithful correspondent of Athanasius Kircher for 25 years.
-A year and a half before his death he sent the manuscript to Kircher.
-In the accompanying letter mentioned by Voynich (6) he explains how he had inherited the manuscript from a close friend, who had tried to decipher it until the end of his life, and had also asked for Kircher's help.
+Sometime before his death he sent the manuscript to Kircher.
+The MS was accompanied by the letter mentioned by Voynich (6), in which Marci explains how he had inherited the manuscript from a close friend, who had tried to decipher it until the end of his life, and had also asked for Kircher's help.
 He further explains that he learned from one 'Dr. Raphael' how it had been bought by Rudolf II of Bohemia (1552-1612) for 600 ducats, and that it was believed that it was written by Roger Bacon (the Franciscan friar who lived from 1214 to 1294).

 Voynich took the manuscript to London in 1912, and later (January 1915) to the United States.
-He always presented it as a 'cipher MS', and provided photographic copies of pages of it to numerous experts in various disciplines.
+He always called it his 'cipher MS', and on many occasions he provided photographic copies of pages of it to experts in various disciplines.
 The manuscript became famous when, in the 1920's, William Romaine Newbold proposed a spectacular partial translation of its text, supposedly demonstrating that it was indeed written by Roger Bacon, and that Bacon had actually constructed and used microscopes and telescopes.
 This 'solution' was disproved by John M. Manly in 1931.

 The manuscript had attracted the attention of the code-breaking experts ever since 1917, and in the 1940's and 1960's the eminent cryptanalysts William F. Friedman and Elizebeth Smith Friedman made several valiant attempts at deciphering its text.
 They were aided by groups of codebreaking experts, but also they did not find any solution.
 By that time, the manuscript was no longer believed to be from the hand of Roger Bacon.

 The text, written from left to right, appears to be arranged in short paragraphs.
-The manuscript is profusely illustrated.
-It appears to be a scientific or medical work from the middle ages, but due to its unintelligible writing, the contents remain a mystery.
+The manuscript is profusely illustrated, and from these illustrations it appears to be a scientific or medical work from the middle ages.
 Illustrations of similar type are mostly grouped together in the manuscript, and one may tentatively identify the following sections, based on these illustrations:

 The text of the manuscript is still a mystery.
 It is tempting to assume that the text relates to the illustrations, but this is not even certain.
 There have been many suggestions about the historical importance of the Voynich MS, ranging between opposite extremes, including:

-This list just presents a few examples and could be extended very significantly.
-So far, we have no answer to the question whether the text is plain language, encrypted language, constructed language or entirely meaningless still.
+This list could be extended further.
+So far, we are not able to answer the most basic question, namely whether the text is plain language, encrypted language, constructed language or entirely meaningless.
 It is not the purpose of this web site to address all possible interpretations that have been proposed.
-None of the proposed "translations" of the Voynich MS can be considered correct, in spite of what is being suggested in various internet web sites.
+While there are numerous web sites presenting sometimes complicated solutions, accompanied by long discussions, none of these can be considered correct.
 A correct explanation of the text should be easily recognised as such, and not require a lot of explanation or discussion.

 The manuscript continues to attract people from all over the world, primarily because of the mystery of its unreadable text, but there is more to it.
 For some reason, it allows just about everyone to recognise something in it.
 It has something that makes so many people believe that they can solve this mystery.
 Anyone reading this, who believes that he/she has found the solution, please see the last question in the FAQ.